-As the HESCET is for calculating supply chain scope 3 emissions, as part of its methodology, it discards purchasing transaction codes relating to scope 1 & 2 emissions (e.g. oil purchases) and business travel.
+As the HESCET is for calculating supply chain scope 3 emissions, as part of its methodology, it discards purchasing transaction codes relating to scope 1 & 2 emissions (e.g., oil purchases) and business travel.

-As with the business travel calculation methodology, we must assume that purchases (and indeed all transactions) are coded correctly and that the transaction occurred in the same year as the product or service was actually purchased.
+As with the business travel calculation methodology, we must assume that purchases (and indeed all transactions) are coded correctly by a multitude of accounts and finance staff across the University's departments and offices.
+We must also assume that the transaction occurred in the same year as the product or service was actually purchased (the invoice date).